This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 What is SARS-CoV-2?

 The virus is a novel type of coronavirus.
 This is a family of germs that typically causes colds.
-But three members of this viral family can cause life-threatening disease, including pneumonia.
+But three members of this viral family can cause life-threatening disease.
 They are severe acute respiratory syndrome coronavirus (SARS-CoV), Middle East respiratory syndrome coronavirus (MERS-CoV), and now SARS-CoV-2.
 The newest of these got its name because it is similar to SARS-CoV.

 The disease SARS-CoV-2 causes is coronavirus disease 2019, or COVID-19.
 Early in the outbreak, it was temporarily called 2019 novel coronavirus (2019-nCoV).